XMUDM/SentiWSP/README.md

 # SentiWSP
-## For paper: Sentiment-aware Word and Sentence Level Pre-training for Sentiment Analysis
+## For paper: Sentiment-Aware Word and Sentence Level Pre-training for Sentiment Analysis
 ## Dependencies
 - python>=3.6
 - torch>=1.7.1